The New Way To Change The World...

 Game Length facilitated: + 4 hours.

 Typically, in this segment, games are being played and facilitated face-2-face in groups.
 These games are played when there is a need to learn about an evident theme.
-Some of the games are from the Actee shelf, where others are designed specifically to address certain needs with a client.
+Some of the games are from the Actee shelf, whereas others are designed specifically to address certain needs with a client.

 Games Length facilitated: 2 – 4 hours.